simonmichael/hledger/hledger/hledger.m4.md

 To inspect the processing of config files, use `--debug` or `--debug=8`.
 Or, run the `setup` command, which will display any active config files.
-(Apart from this, `setup` is not affected by config files, unlike other commands.)
+(`setup` is not affected by config files itself, unlike other commands.)

 **Warning!**